ruanrf/curso-python-selenium/README.md

 # curso-python-selenium
-Codes and exercises from <a href='https://github.com/dunossauro/curso-python-selenium'>@dunossauro</a>'s selenium course using Python.
+Codes and exercises from <a href='https://github.com/dunossauro/curso-python-selenium'>@dunossauro</a>'s Selenium course using Python.